 The global economy is recovering

-With the progress of the vaccination campaigns, global GDP growth has strengthened; the outlook, while improving generally, is still uneven across countries.
 In the euro area, rising energy prices have led to an increase in inflation, although this should be temporary.
-The ECB Governing Council will maintain extremely expansionary monetary conditions, which are still essential to support the economy.
-Under the new monetary policy strategy, forceful and persistent expansionary action is required when official interest rates are close to their lower bound.
+Faced with a situation that is generally improving but is still characterized by uncertainty over the course of the pandemic and the re-opening of businesses, the ECB Governing Council confirmed it will maintain extremely expansionary monetary conditions, which are still essential to support the economy and safeguard price stability over the medium term.
+Under the new monetary policy strategy approved by the Governing Council, especially forceful and persistent expansionary action is required when interest rates are close to their lower bound.

-Growth gained pace in Italy in the second quarter, thanks to the stepping up of the vaccination campaign and the gradual easing of restrictions; based on the available indicators, it is estimated to have expanded by more than 1 per cent compared with the previous quarter.
-A renewed increase in industrial activity was accompanied by the beginning of a recovery in services.
+In Italy, GDP growth was slightly positive in the first quarter, unlike in the other main euro-area countries, where it fell.
+According to the available indicators, growth gained pace in the second quarter, driven by the stepping up of the vaccination campaign and the gradual easing of restrictions; it is estimated to have expanded by more than 1 per cent compared with the previous quarter.
+Both a new increase in industrial activity and the beginning of the recovery in services contributed to this.

 Inflation rises but the core component remains very low

-The increase in commodity prices brought inflation to 1.3 per cent in June; excluding energy and food prices, it nonetheless continues to be very weak.
-There is no evidence of further transmission of energy costs to consumer prices or of a significant pick-up in wage growth.
+The increase in commodity prices, boosted by the global recovery, was reflected in consumer prices, with inflation reaching 1.3 per cent in June, its highest level in the last three years; excluding energy and food prices, it nonetheless continued to be very weak (0.3 per cent).
+There is no evidence of further transmission of energy costs to the consumer prices of final goods and services or of a significant pick up in wage growth.

-The main elements of uncertainty surrounding the outlook for growth are linked to the course of the pandemic (which can affect consumption and investment), to how effectively and swiftly NRRP-related projects are implemented and to their ability to also impact potential growth, as well as to how consumers respond to the re-opening of the economy.
+The main elements of uncertainty surrounding the outlook for growth are linked to the course of the pandemic (which can affect consumption and investment), to how NRRP-related projects are implemented and to their ability to impact potential growth, as well as to how consumers respond to the re-opening of the economy.